Skip to main content

 Executive coaching.
 A practitioner teaches you and your leadership team how to use AI tools directly.
 Not building custom software.
 Teaching you to use ChatGPT, Claude, or industry tools as a strategist, sense-maker, and decision-support system.
 Many executives underestimate how powerful this is.

 Culture transformation.
 A practitioner helps your entire organization adopt AI.
 This looks like internal hackathons, training programs, and adoption frameworks.
-It's the hardest type of engagement to scope, but it's also the highest leverage.
+It's the hardest type of engagement to scope, but it's also the most impactful.
 One cultural shift can unlock more value than a hundred individual automations.

 Custom tool building.
 A practitioner builds something that doesn't exist yet.
 A custom AI agent, a specialized dashboard, an internal system that connects your data sources in new ways.
 This is deeper work that requires the practitioner to truly understand your business.